ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ### `focus`

 Fires when the editor's editable is focused.
-It corresponds with the [`editor#focus`](https://ckeditor.com/docs/ckeditor4/latest/api/CKEDITOR_editor.html#event-focus) event.
+It corresponds with the {@linkapi CKEDITOR.editor#focus `editor#focus`} event.

 ### `blur`

 Fires when the editing view of the editor is blurred.
-It corresponds with the [`editor#blur`](https://ckeditor.com/docs/ckeditor4/latest/api/CKEDITOR_editor.html#event-blur) event.
+It corresponds with the {@linkapi CKEDITOR.editor.blur `editor#blur`} event.

 ### Note